 Classics and English appeals to those interested in the interactions of historically diverse literary cultures.
 English may be taken with Latin or Greek or both.
-For candidates with an A-level or equivalent in either Latin or Greek or both, this is a three-year course (Course I).
-For those who have not had the opportunity to study either language at school or college there is a preliminary year in which they learn Latin or Greek alongside some study of classical literature; for them the course lasts four years (Course II).
+Course I is for candidates with an A-level or equivalent in either Latin or Greek or both: this is a three-year course.
+Course II is for those who have not had the opportunity to study either language at school or college.
+It includes a preliminary year, in which students learn Latin or Greek alongside some study of classical literature, so this course lasts four years.

 Oxford has a long and distinguished tradition of research and teaching in both Classics and English, and possesses remarkable library provision in both subjects.

 The first year of the course (which follows the preliminary year of language learning for those taking Course II) is divided between the classical and English elements.
 The highlight of the Classics and English course is the link papers, which are studied over the second and third years.
 They provide an opportunity to compare texts from both sides of the course and to study classical influence.
 Further papers are also chosen from each of the ‘parent’ subjects.

 Many graduates in Classics and English have entered fields such as teaching, the media, management, advertising and librarianship, or have continued to further study in their subject.

 Philip is now a writer.
 He says: ‘Since graduating I have embarked on a career in writing and journalism.
 I have published two novels, and write for a wide range of magazines and papers, and am a Contributing Editor to Literary Review, the Periscope Post and Port.
 My degree helped me develop the analytical, presentational and linguistic skills that are paramount in the media world.’

 Students usually have two tutorials a week, plus language classes.
 They are often (but not always) working on two papers simultaneously.
 Most students attend three to four lectures a week and produce around twelve pieces of written work during a term.